Hope for the Hopeless, Part 1

 This is Thomas.
 Some of you are a little more familiar with the New Testament and this is not the hero in terms of who has a lot of faith, this Thomas guy.
 This is the guy that, even after the resurrection, won’t believe unless he personally can stick his fingers into the holes in His hands and into where His side was pierced.

 And I call this fatalism.
 It’s like, “Well, it’s really hard, it’s really difficult and this marriage is really a challenge but I know I’m a Christian and my son or daughter is having a big problem.
 And our house is upside down and I need a job but, you know, God is out there somewhere.
 Whatever will be, will be.
-What the heck.”
-There’s no faith there.
-It’s just, “Let it roll out.
+“Let it roll out.
 I just go through the motions.
 I’ll just intellectually say I believe in God, I trust Him,” but in your heart of hearts, bam, you’re capped out.

 I want to tell you that when you are hopeless, God says, I want you to trust Me.
 I don’t want you to be afraid, I don’t want you to go on autopilot and just whatever will be will be.
 That’s just not true.